Francisco del Rosario Sánchez: Annexation to Spain

+1859–1861: Banishment and annexation

 However, it was during this period that political and economic disorder plagued the Caribbean nation.
 With the Dominican War of Independence coming to a close, the country had inherited a serious amount of debt due to Santana's heavy spending of the wars, as well as the bankrupted treasury left behind during Báez's time in office.
 Santana's misrule of the power combined with Báez corrupt regime left a devastating effect on the nation's economy.
-This, along with consistent fears of another attack from the Haitians, gave justification for the nation to be annex to a foreign power.
+This, along with consistent fears of another attack from the Haitians, gave justification for the nation to be annexed to a foreign power.

 Sánchez, who had been under surveillance for months following the revolution, was suspected of taking part of a renewed conspiracy against Santana's government, once again with the purpose of restoring the power back to Baez.
 Although this time, Sánchez did not take part in this group.
-But despite of this this, Santana considered his overall presence as a serious threat to his administration, and for the third and final time, in 1859, Sánchez was exiled and banished from the country, this time to Saint Thomas, where his existence was full of privations, surviving practically in a state of destitution and much of the time, battling illness.
+But despite this, however, Santana considered his overall presence as a serious threat to his administration, who during this time was currently in negotiations with Spain to re-annex the country, an act of which Santana was aware that Sánchez would've strongly opposed.
+Therefore, for the third and final time, in 1859, Sánchez was exiled and banished from the country, this time to Saint Thomas.
+He settled in the main town of Charlotte Amalie, where his existence was full of privations, surviving practically in a state of destitution and much of the time, battling illness.

 Ultimately, in 1861, Santana struck a deal with Spain to reintegrate the Dominican Republic back to colonial status in exchange for honorary privileges.
-Learning of this action from Manuel Rodríguez Objío, who sailed from Dominican Republic upon hearing Santana's plans, Sánchez was outraged, and took lead of the opposition.
+Learning of this action, Sánchez was outraged and immediately took lead of the opposition to confront this.
 Báez, on the other hand, decided not to take part in the opposition, believing that the annexation was inevitable, and once consummated, the conflicts between the Spanish and Santana would only intensify, giving Santana more opportunities to attain commanding positions.
 From this moment, Sánchez severed all ties Báez, reverting him back to his Trinitario origins, giving him the renewed stature of a hero who embodied the ideals of freedom.
 However, Báez left his supporters free to do as they please, since he could not prevent them from taking part in stopping the annexation.
 In addition, Báez's lieutenants also accepted Sánchez's leadership.